Death-thekidd/alx-low_level_programming/0x0A-argc_argv/README.md

 > A program that prints the number of arguments passed into it.
 ## 2-args.c
 > A program that prints all arguments it receives.
+## 3-mul.c
+> A program that multiplies two numbers.